Changochen/Changochen.github.io/about.md

 ---
 layout: default
 ---
-I am Yongheng Chen, a first year CS PhD student at Georgia Tech, advised by Prof. Wenke Lee.
+I am Yongheng Chen, a CS PhD student at Georgia Tech, advised by Prof. Wenke Lee.

 My research insterest is in binary exploitation and program analysis.